A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Neurons in Reproducing Kernel Hilbert Space:

-Abstractly, this allows us to interpret the model as a generalized shallow MF model where the first-layer parameters belong to a Hilbert space instead of the Euclidean space $\Rbb^d$, and one can categorize it as a \emph{functional nonparametric model} \citep{ferraty2006nonparametric}.
-Moreover, the training dynamics corresponds to a Wasserstein gradient flow in $\Pcal(\Rbb \times \Hilb)$.
+Interestingly, this allows us to interpret the model as a generalized MF $2$L model where the first-layer parameters belong to a Hilbert space instead of the Euclidean space $\Rbb^d$, and it could be categorized as a \emph{functional nonparametric model} \citep{ferraty2006nonparametric}.
+Moreover, its training dynamics corresponds to a Wasserstein gradient flow in $\Pcal(\Rbb \times \Hilb)$.
 Specifically, similarly to the Euclidean case \citep{chizat2018global}, the Fr\`{e}chet derivative of the loss can be defined as, for $a \in \mathbb{R}$, $h \in \Hilb$,